10 Best Herbal Tinctures For Knee Swelling

 equisetum arvense tincture

-As with any herbal remedy, it is advisable to consult a healthcare professional before using salvia officinalis tinctures, especially if you are on medication or have underlying health conditions.
+However, it is important to consult with a healthcare provider before using these tinctures, especially if you are taking other medications or have underlying health conditions.

 urtica dioica tincture